dotninjas/dotninjas.github.io/ninja/ninja.rc.md

 ````

-TIP: 3d) no matter now this program ends, clean on exit
+3e) no matter now this program ends, clean on exit

 ```bash